foliant-docs/foliantcontrib.confluence/README.md

 ```

 > **Important notice!**
 > Both modes work together.
-If you specify the `id1` in foliant.yml and `id2` in chapter's meta — the whole project will be uploaded to the page with `id1`, and the specific chapter will also be uploaded to page with `id2`.
+If you specify the `id1` in foliant.yml and `id2` in chapter's meta — the whole project will be uploaded to the page with `id1`, and the specific chapter will also be uploaded to the page with `id2`.

-## Creating pages
+### Creating pages

-If you want a new page to be created for content in your Foliant project, just supply in foliant.yml the space key and a title which does not yet exist in this space.
+If you want a new page to be created for content in your Foliant project, just supply in foliant.yml the space key and a title that does not yet exist in this space.
 Remember that in Confluence page titles are unique inside one space.
 If you use a title of an already existing page, the backend will attempt to edit it and replace its content with your project.

 Example config for this situation is: